cronvel/text-machine/doc/config.md

 ## SPECIAL DYNAMIC VALUES:

-It's possible for `microState` and `matchMicroState` to pass an array instead of the number/string, that will provide a dynamic.
+It's possible for `microState`, `matchMicroState`, `embedded`, etc, to pass an array instead of the number/string, so that instead of a static value, a dynamic value will be produced.

-* If the #0 element is 'buffer', then it will be replaced by the current value of the buffer.
+* If the #0 element is 'parent', then the parent state is used instead of the current one, elements are then shifted to the left (element #0 is destroyed).
 * If the #0 element is 'microState' and there is a #1 element, then it will be replaced by the current value of the micro-state having #1 as its name.
+* If the #0 element is 'span', and there is a #1 element, then it will be replaced by the current content of the span having #1 as its name.